Where it all Began: Opera Talks by the Years

 2009

 After looking into multiple places for a music library internship for library school, I emailed the Metropolitan Opera Music Library as a last minute try.
-Mr. Robert Sutherland answered the email and the invited me to the library for an interview.
+Mr. Robert Sutherland answered the email and invited me to the library for an interview.
 This moment changed my life and took me on an unforgettable journey at the Metropolitan Opera.

 2010